jimingz9380/about-me/README.md

 - cheetach
 - dolphin

-This is a order list of my Favorite animal
+This is a order list of my favorite animal
 1) Cheetah
 2) Lion
 3) dolphin